milindchavan12/Angular/README.md

 ## Angular Modules
 Angular modules are code files that organise and modularize the application into cohesive blocks of functionality.
 ![img text](https://github.com/milindchavan12/Angular/blob/master/Assets/Modules.png)

+## Binding
+Binding cordinates the communication between component's class and it's template and often involves passing the data.